jtam7501/cpsc-386-00-traditional-game-jtam7501/README.md

 Players will battle each other with cards of different stats and abilities.
 There are four classes to choose from: Warrior (Spades), Berserker (Clubs), Gambler (Diamonds) and Paladin (Hearts).
 Two players compete in a series of 1v1 battles and only one player will remain victorious.

+## Background
+This game is inspired by various RPGs such as D&D and Fire Emblem with its different classes and combat.

 ## Rules
 Two players take turns drawing a card from the deck, totaling to 5 cards per player.
 Then, players roll a die to determine who goes first.
 The highest number rolled wins, but if there is a tie, then reroll until there is a winner.